Fulton MX991/U Flashlight

-The MX-991/U Flashlight (aka GI Flashlight, Army flashlight, or Moonbeam) is a right-angle-head flashlight developed from the TL-122 military flashlight series of 1937-1944 and is a development of the MX-99/U flashlight issued in 1963.
-Produced since the Vietnam era, the MX-991/U has been made by various contractors over the years, including GT Price, Bright Star, and Fulton Industries.
+The MX-991/U Flashlight (aka GI Flashlight, Army flashlight, or Moonbeam) from the TL-122 military flashlight series of 1937-1944 and is a development of the MX-99/U flashlight issued in 1963.
+In use since the Vietnam War, the MX-991/U has been made by various contractors over the years, including GT Price, Bright Star, and Fulton Industries.
 MX-991/U flashlights currently issued to the United States Army and United States Marines are produced by Fulton Industries.
-The flashlight's signature right angle design has proved popular in civilian use.

-Design
+Design and development

-Just prior to World War II, a standard 90-degree battery-operated flashlight was adopted for U.S. Army use, the TL-122.
+Just prior to World War II, a standard 90-degree battery-operated flashlight was adopted for the U.S. Army with the designation TL-122.
 The TL-122 was itself a slightly altered version of the angle-head, brass-bodied Eveready Model No. 2694 Industrial flashlight and the No. 2697 Boy Scout flashlight, first introduced in 1927.
 The TL-122 used the same case as the Eveready No. 2697 with the “TL-122” designation stamped into the head instead of the BSA emblem.
-The light was painted Army olive drab and the lens, switch and battery caps were finished in black, but the TL-122 used the same #14 screw-base bulb as the BSA flashlight.
+The flashlight body was painted Army olive drab and the lens, switch and battery caps were finished in black, but the TL-122 used the same #14 screw-base bulb as the BSA flashlight.

-The TL-122 in its various forms was manufactured by various U.S., Italian, and British contractors for the US, British, Italian, and French military forces.
-Four versions of the TL-122 were eventually developed, all utilizing exposed slider-type light switches (no switch guard):
+The TL-122 in its various forms was manufactured by various U.S., Italian, and British contractors for the US, British, Italian (post-WWII), and French armies.
+Four versions of the TL-122 were eventually developed, all utilizing exposed slider-type light switches (no switch guard): During the 1950s, French armed forces (Forces Armées Françaises) issued its own version of the TL-122(D) supplied by a French contractor.

 TL-122.
-Original model with #14 screw-base bulb based on the Eveready Model No. 2697.Manufacturer's name (Eveready, Niagara) stamped on base of housing.
+Original model with #14 screw-base bulb based on the Eveready Model No. 2697.
+Manufacturer's name (Eveready, Niagara) stamped on base of housing.

 TL-122-A. Introduced in 1939.
-Like the TL-122, the TL-122(A) used a housing made out of stamped brass (later changed to plastic as brass became a strategic material after US entry into WWII).
+Like the TL-122, the TL-122(A) used a housing made out of stamped brass (later changed to plastic after brass became a strategic material in the United States during WWII).
 Manufacture's name (Eveready, Niagara, USALite) stamped into base of housing.
 Olive drab painted housing with blackened metal screw caps over the lens and the base.
 Featuring improved waterproofing and a brighter PR-9 flange base bulb, the TL-122A entered service in 1939, and was designed to fit armored vehicle flashlight brackets.

 TL-122-B. First plastic (Bakelite) flashlight, issued September 1943, OD color.
 Manufacturer's name (Bright Star, Eveready, USALite, GITS, Micro-Lite) stamped on base of housing.

-TL-122-C. Improved plastic, moisture proof design featuring a sealed lens, battery cap and switch for near waterproof capability.
+TL-122-C. Improved plastic, moisture-proof design featuring a sealed lens, battery cap and switch for near waterproof capability.
 Issued April 1944.
 Manufacturer's name (Bright Star, GITS, USA LITE) stamped on base of housing.